wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 4. **Evidence Attachment**
    - When attaching evidence to a submission, user can choose to apply OCR data
+   - System checks metric compatibility (must be non-text `BasicMetric` to apply numeric OCR value).
-   - System warns if applying OCR data would override existing values
+   - System warns if applying OCR data would override existing values.
-   - Evidence is attached to the submission with or without OCR data
+   - Evidence is attached to the submission; specific data record (`BasicMetricData`) is updated if OCR data is applied and compatible.

 ### File Upload Best Practices